 - Following on the success of last year’s…..

 - They speak from the point of view of the organization, not the reader.

 - They’re addressing topics of interest to the organization, not the reader.

 - They contain no exciting words, create no visual image.

 Yes, it takes a little extra effort to start at the heart of the matter rather than at the beginning.
-But enticing the reader to read beyond your first few words is well worth effort.
-And a lively opening sets you up as an organization worth listening to, and impression that may well extend to other things you write.
+But enticing the reader to read beyond your first few words is well worth effort, and a lively opening sets you up as an organization worth listening to, and an impression that may well extend to other things you write.